FunnelKit

 WooCommerce Subscription Reminder Email

-A WooCommerce subscription reminder email serves as a friendly reminder to notify customers about the upcoming charges for their subscriptions.
+A WooCommerce subscription reminder email is a friendly notification to customers about upcoming subscription charges.

 Take a look at your email inbox.
 We bet you've gotten plenty of subscription emails.
-Different websites and platforms send these emails to remind you that your subscription is approaching its expiration date or renewal period.
+Various websites and platforms send these emails to remind you that your subscription is approaching its expiration or renewal date.

 It's a great way to give customers a heads-up: 'Hey, just so you know, we'll be charging your account soon.
 Time to renew.